 When Love Isn’t Safe: Letting Go Without Losing Yourself

-In a recent session, a client sat across from me, holding back tears, and said something that stopped me in my tracks.
+In a recent session, a client sat across from me, holding back tears, and said something that stopped me in my tracks:

 “I’ve been sitting with this ache in my chest, trying to make sense of it.
-But if I’m honest, I already know the truth—I’ve just been waiting for it to hurt less.”
+But if I’m honest, I already know the truth — I’ve just been waiting for it to hurt less.”

-When It Looks Like Love But Doesn’t Feel Like Safety
+When It Looks Like Love but Doesn’t Feel Like Safety

 It’s a hard truth to sit with: someone can care about you and still not know how to care for you.

+They can show up in beautiful, meaningful ways one day — and disappear the next.
 The most painful part?
-When those glimpses of connection keep you holding on, even when your peace is slowly slipping away.
+Those glimpses of connection can keep you holding on, even as your peace slowly slips away.

 “I’ve been trying to make a home out of something that was never built on solid ground.”